This post may contain affiliate links. Read the full disclosure here.

 3 – Underwatering

-If you underwater a plant, they will start going brown and looking a bit crispy (make sure you’re not confusing overwatering for another issue, like sunburn or nutrient buildup/deficiency).
+If you underwater a plant, it will droop, start going brown and looking a bit crispy (make sure you’re not confusing underwatering for another issue, like sunburn or nutrient buildup/deficiency).

 The bad news?